Glor147g/aws-bootcamp-2025/README.md

 ## Instructions

+show the env var
+env | grep AWS
+once the file has been created if the above doesnt work use the below set permissions chmod +x /workspace/aws.env enable it to be sourced directly for the correct file: source /workspace/aws.env

+created a new file-where in root called aws env used ""

+export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
+export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+export AWS_DEFAULT_REGION=us-west-2

+At the start of the bootcamp you need to create a new Github Repository from this template. set the env vars

+Budget
+Budget: get the id instead of variable
+PROGRAMTICALLY exported id into the filr export adds info. export ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text)

+aws budgets create-budget \
+    --account-id $ACCOUNT_ID \
+    --budget file://aws/json/budget.json \
+    --notifications-with-subscribers file://aws/json/notifications-with-subscribers.json \

 At the start of the bootcamp you need to create a new Github Repository from this template.

 ## Journaling Homework